HTTP-RPC/Kilo/README.md

 }
 ```

-The `Parameters` class can be used to simplify execution of prepared statements.
+The `Parameters` class is used to simplify execution of prepared statements.
 It provides a means for executing statements using named parameter values rather than indexed arguments.
 Parameter names are specified by a leading `:` character.
 For example:

 ```sql
 SELECT * FROM some_table